divyabharathynadar/Divya-Nadar/README.md

 ### <div align="center">I’m Divyabharathy, a Data Science enthusiast and  M.Sc. student at University of Mumbai </div>

-An aspiring Data Science intern at The Sparks Foundation who wishes to solve problems in the world by means of data.
+An aspiring Data enthusiast who wishes to solve problems in the world by means of data.

 - A reliable person, passionate about developing new skills and knowledge in the field of Data Science.
 - Organized as well as a dedicated individual, who is keen to learn and adapt to different environments.